swersk/recast.ly/README.md

+# Recast.ly

-# Recast.ly: A YouTube replica
+> A YouTube replica using YouTube API integration

 ## Technical Setup and Tools
 • npm: Managed the project's dependencies.</br>